supervisely-ecosystem/vitpose/serve/README.md

 Model serving allows to apply model to image (URL, local file, Supervisely image id) with 2 modes (full image, image ROI).
 Also app sources can be used as example how to use downloaded model weights outside Supervisely.

 Application key points:
-- Serve custom and MMSegmentation models
+- Serve pretrained ViTPose models

 ## Available models